-Baruwa Enterprise Edition does not ship with any Selinux policy modules, you can either disable selinux or use allow2module to generate a local Selinux policy.
+Baruwa Enterprise Edition does not ship with any SELinux policy modules, you can either use allow2module to generate a local SELinux policy or disable SELinux.

 Network Firewall

 Baruwa Enterprise Edition requires the following ports open to allow for proper functioning.